 Reef manta rays occur in dispersed, generally small, subpopulations, although at certain important ‘hot-spot’ locations, large aggregations periodically occur.
 However, the biological and oceanographic processes which drive these aggregations, the degree of connectivity between sub-populations, and the overall large-scale movement patterns of this species, are all poorly understood.
 Without a detailed understanding reef manta ray ecology, spatial and temporal patterns of distribution, and the environmental drivers of these, it is difficult to quantify and mitigate the effects of different anthropogenic pressures upon this species.

-The remote British Indian Ocean Territory (BIOT) consists of the near-pristine Chagos Archipelago.
+The remote areas of the Indian Ocean Region consists of the near-pristine Chagos Archipelago.
 The location supports an un-fished population of reef manta rays, with several hot-spot aggregation sites for this species within the archipelago, making it an excellent study location.

 For me, the connection you feel on a personal level to the individuals is key.
 After 15 years of research and thousands of hours spent in the water with these animals, you get to know their personalities and lives, and appreciate the impacts we as humans are increasingly having upon them.
 I think as humans we are increasingly losing our empathy towards the natural world because we have lost that connection.
 Put simply, we no longer care.
 I hope that through my work manta rays can act as vehicles to draw people through the looking glass so they can connect with our oceans and their inhabitants, and care enough to make a difference.